the-quidpr0quo/the-quidpr0quo.github.io/_posts/2021-11-13-Two-Years-From-Now.md

 Thank you KT, for giving me the opportunity in the first place.

 I noticed this becomes more important since I have moved to Europe and recognize the difference between the lateral thinking mindsets (more popular in western societies) and driven mentality (more popular in Asia).
-Seeing the difference and thanks to the encouragement by [JxTx](https://jxtx.gitlab.io/), I am also learning to blog my experience and learning given my background and unorthdox journey to Cybersecurity, hopefully it'll be an enjoyable read to anyone interested :)
+Seeing the difference and thanks to the encouragement by [JxTx](https://jxtx.gitlab.io/), [captmeelo](https://captmeelo.com/about) and [1chidan](https://medium.com/@1chidan/zero-to-oscp-concise-edition-b5ecd4a781c3) with whom I have actually met IRL after reading his post 2 years ago,  I am also learning to blog my experience and learning given my background and unorthdox journey to Cybersecurity, hopefully it'll be an enjoyable read to anyone interested :)

 # Situational Awareness